 A: ACHA will email each of your students their own unique URL for the survey.
-The students need only to click on the survey link within the email (see template in Web Survey Instructions document) and page 1 of the survey will be displayed in their browser window as shown below.
+The student need only click on the survey link within the email and page 1 of the survey will be displayed in their browser window.